s14321k/Interview-Qusions-markdowns/JavaBasic.md

 int valueUnBoxing = valueBoxing; //AutoUnBoxing
 ```
 # [Cohesion and Coupling in Java](https://stackoverflow.com/a/227957/11962586)
-Sofware should be Highly Cohesive and Loosely coupled
+Software should be Highly Cohesive and Loosely coupled

 ## Coupling
 ![img_8.png](images/Coupling.png)